trinker/textreadr/README.md

 Contact
 =======

 You are welcome to:

--   submit suggestions and bug-reports at:
+- submit suggestions and bug-reports at: <https://github.com/trinker/textreadr/issues>
-    <a href="https://github.com/trinker/textreadr/issues" class="uri">https://github.com/trinker/textreadr/issues</a>
--   send a pull request on:
+- send a pull request on: <https://github.com/trinker/textreadr/>
-    <a href="https://github.com/trinker/textreadr/" class="uri">https://github.com/trinker/textreadr/</a>
--   compose a friendly e-mail to:
+- compose a friendly e-mail to: <tyler.rinker@gmail.com>
-    <a href="mailto:tyler.rinker@gmail.com" class="email">tyler.rinker@gmail.com</a>

 Demonstration
 =============